Before delving into Moses and his life, it is helpful to know why the children of Israel lived in Egypt and why they became slaves.

 Moses, whose name means 'taken out' or 'drawn forth,' is born into an Israelite family from the tribe of Levi.
 The family consists of sister Miriam (roughly twelve years old) and brother Aaron (three years old).
 Shortly before his birth, Pharaoh decreed the death of all Hebrew male children.
 Unable to conceal her baby for very long, his mother Jochebed carried out a plan to save her child.
 She put him in a small ark and placed it in the reeds along the river hoping would find and let him live.
 Pharaoh's daughter finds the baby and immediately adopts him.
 Miriam, who serves the princess, suggests and arranges for her mother to nurse the child.

 Moses journeys back to Egypt with his brother Aaron, who acts as his spokesman.
 Their confrontations with Pharaoh Thutmose III (ruled Egypt from 1479 to 1425 B.C.) lead to ten plagues brought on Egypt and the killing of their firstborn.
 The Exodus occurs when the Israelites leave Egypt.
 He then spends the last forty years of his life serving God and governing the people.
 He leads the people to Mount Sinai where God gives them his laws and commandments.
 After the children of Israel show a lack of faith to enter their inheritance, God judges them unfit to receive this blessing and has them wander the wilderness for forty years.
-He dies at the age of 120.
+Moses dies at the age of 120.
 Joshua, his second in command, leads the Israelites into the promised land.

-Important events in his life include being saved from an early death by Pharaoh's daughter.
+Important events in his life of Moses include being saved from an early death by Pharaoh's daughter.
 He is called to serve God through a burning bush.
 Pharaoh's continuing refusal to release God's people brings plagues on Egypt and the death of each Egyptian family's firstborn.
 He leads the Israelites miraculously cross the Red Sea then receives God's laws and commandments at Mount Sinai.

 Israel's lack of faith leads to the people wandering the wilderness for 40 years.
 During this period of his life, Moses writes the first five books listed in the Bible (Genesis, Exodus, Leviticus, Numbers and Deuteronomy).
 His own sin keep him from entering the promised land.
 In our next lesson, we will start with the life of the GREATEST human king over Israel.
 His name is King David.